Davidevlops/JS-DSA/Data-structures-graphs.md

 - **Edges:** Edges, also known as links, are fundamental components of a graph data structure.
 They represent the relationships or connections between pairs of nodes.
 In essence, an edge defines how nodes are related to each other within the graph.

-In discussing graphs, it's important to note that there are different types of graphs which include:Directed Graph, Undirected Graph, Weighted Graph, Unweighted Graph, Cyclic Graph and Acyclic Graph
+In discussing graphs, it's important to note that there are different types of graphs which include:

+- Directed Graph
+- Undirected Graph
+- Weighted Graph
+- Unweighted Graph
+- Cyclic Graph
+- Acyclic Graph

+- **Directed Graph:**

 ### Conclusion